last-arg/bookmark_with_pocket/readme.md

 is changed.
 When only tags field is changed there is no event fired.
 So when dateGroupModified field is out of "sync" I might detect wrong tag(s).

-3) There is no way to change bookmark tags
+3) There is no way to modify bookmark tags

 ## Resources